Proven-Paradox/shaper-system/Handbook.md

 #### Accelerated Assistance
 When you use an [Augment](#augment) Ability, you can also do one of the following:
 * Double the cost of the Augment to use it a second time without spending an Action.
 This second use cannot include the same target(s) as the first.
 * Use an Augment Ability that normally costs a Major Action to a Minor Action.
-If you do this, you can only use one Augment that round.
+If you do this, you can only use one Augment that Round.

 When you gain this talent, you also learn either [Empower](#empower) or [Fortify](#fortify).
 You may refund the XP spent to learn one if you already know both.